Leading The Way

 - National Board of Directors are expected to cover all expenses associated with fulfillment of their responsibilities and duties as a board member.

-Dates/times for this program year’s national Board of Directors’ meetings:
+Dates/times for this program year’s National Board of Directors’ meetings:

 Sheraton Kansas City Hotel at Crown Center, Kansas City, MO (in conjunction with the Agri-Marketing Conference)

-Hilton Milwaukee City Center, Milwaukee, WI (in conjunction with the Fall Conference)
+Loews Minneapolis Hotel, Minneapolis, MN (in conjunction with the Fall Conference)